Why We Remember Cities Through Their Food

 Read More

-Chef Masa of Sushi Masa by Ki-setsu: The one Who Lets Toyosu Market Decide Everything
+Chef Masa of Sushi Masa by Ki-setsu: The One Who Lets Toyosu Market Decide Everything

 Japanese chef filleting red fish on wooden board, tattoo sleeve visible, traditional black robe with white sash.